matthias-reis/aithir.de/_content/posts/2025/2025-05-02-federated-social-networks.md

 very similar to DNS.

 But not DIDs are shared as visible idenitifers for profiles.
-It’s the more legible `handle`s you might be familiar with.
+It’s the more legible `Handle`s you might be familiar with.
 That means you can easily change your handle and still maintain the exact same personal repository.
 On the other hand only the broker that resolves identifiers needs to know where your repo is hosted.
 So also your data can move around different PDSes and still be resolved